 You can contact us by informing the school office, writing a little note in the home school communication book, a telephone call or contact us via our class email address owls@hcschool.org.uk.
 You can also ask for an appointment if more time is needed and we will get back to you with a convenient time.
 Urgent messages could be delivered to the member of staff on gate duty.

-There will be consultation evenings in the autumn and spring terms which will provide opportunities to discuss your child's progress and see their work.
-Considering the given restrictions, we are currently discussing how to hold our parent consultation evening, ensuring it is in a COVID secure; thereby keeping everyone safe.
-More information to follow.
+There will be consultation evenings in the Autumn and Spring terms which will provide opportunities to discuss your child's progress and see their work.